-Rogers Farmstead in Berlin, VT, makes an organic, whole milk yogurt sweetened with organic, Vermont maple syrup.
+Rogers Farmstead in Berlin makes an organic, whole milk yogurt sweetened with organic Vermont maple syrup.

-Quaker Hill in Randolph, VT, makes maple-sweetened cashew granola available in our bulk department and comes highly recommended by Terry, our bulk buyer.
+Quaker Hill in Randolph makes maple-sweetened cashew granola available in our bulk department and comes highly recommended by Terry, our bulk buyer.

 Tierra Farm in Valatie, NY, has a line of maple-glazed cashews, mixed nuts, pecans, and walnuts.

-Trade Winds Farm in Shoreham, VT, makes bulk granola sweetened with their own maple syrup, and a maple spice rub that can be used to marinate seafood such as salmon or meats like chicken, pork or beef.
+Trade Winds Farm in Shoreham makes bulk granola sweetened with their own maple syrup and a maple spice rub that can be used to marinate seafood such as salmon or meats like chicken, pork, or beef.

-Vermont Maple Sriracha in Rutland, VT, makes a hot sauce with local maple syrup, fresh peppers, and garlic to add “sweet and savory heat to any dish.”
+Vermont Maple Sriracha in Rutland makes a hot sauce with local maple syrup, fresh peppers, and garlic to add “sweet and savory heat to any dish.”

-Sweet on Vermont in Burlington, VT, makes a Vermont maple brittle with almonds and Vermont chocolate-dipped maple brittle with almonds.
+Sweet on Vermont in Burlington makes a Vermont maple brittle with almonds and Vermont chocolate-dipped maple brittle with almonds.

-Vermont Salumi in Plainfield, VT, makes a maple breakfast pork sausage that is a favorite of Nick, our meat and fish buyer.
+Vermont Salumi in Plainfield makes a maple breakfast pork sausage that is a favorite of Nick, our meat and fish buyer.
 He says it’s “a hearty way to start the day before you go out and check the buckets to see how the sap is running.”

-Morse Farm in Montpelier, VT, makes a variety of maple products, including pure maple granulated sugar.
+Morse Farm in Montpelier makes a variety of maple products, including pure maple granulated sugar.
 Try it as a wonderfully sweet alternative to regular sugar in your coffee or tea.

-Benito’s Hot Sauce out of Morrisville, VT, is known for their hot sauce, but they also bring the heat to maple syrup.
-Try their chipotle or habanero infused syrups when you want a bit of zip with your sweetness.
+Benito’s Hot Sauce out of Morrisville is known for its hot sauce, bringing the heat to maple syrup.
+Try their chipotle or habanero and ghost pepper-infused syrups when you want a bit of zip with your sweetness.

 North Country Smokehouse in Claremont, NH, makes excellent Smoky Maple Links that add hearty goodness to your breakfast.

-Our Co-op-made maple spiced nuts, using Vermont syrup from Slopeside Syrup, goes great with fresh cheese and berries or all on its own.
+Our Co-op-made maple spiced nuts, using locally made Slopeside Syrup, goes great with fresh cheese and berries or all on its own.
 Find it in the bakery case with the other freshly baked store-made treats.

-Don’t forget to check the beer case for seasonal selections featuring maple flavors.
-Bent Hill Maple Red Ale and 14th Star Maple Breakfast Porter are just two examples of how our local brewers celebrate spring.
+Don’t forget to check our beer and wine department for seasonal selections featuring maple flavors.
+14th Star Maple Breakfast Porter, Stone Corral Chocolate Maple Porter, and Champlain Orchards Mac and Maple are just a few examples of how our local brewers celebrate spring.